A History of CHATS

 - Over 18,000 visitors have attended our tours and lectures during our thirtyone-year history.The total number of people attending our tours and lecture has varied from 300 to 750 per year.
 Two spikes in this tally of 1,000 and 800 respectively occurred as a result of (a) the publication of Romy's book, Caltech's Architectural Heritage: From Spanish Tile to Modern Stone, which led to an article about the book in the Los Angeles Times in June 2000; and (b) an advertisement in Westways magazine in May 2013.
 On several occasions, Romy has presented her illustrated lecture to off-campus groups.

 - The group was renamed CHATS (Caltech History and Architectural Tour Service) in 2018 and guides continue to prepare their tours through a process of independent study, on-site practice and mentoring by experienced docents.
 Tours are not given in June, July, August, or December.

 - Active membership (those who give tours) ranges from 10 to 15 people.
 Those members who have retired are given Emeriti status and usually attend our special events.

-- Members of CATS are congenial, dedicated to their docent commitments, and supportive of each other.
-Members agree that participation in CATS has helped them see architecture everywhere they go with new eyes.
+- Members of CHATS are congenial, dedicated to their docent commitments, and supportive of each other.
+Members agree that participation in CHATS has helped them see architecture everywhere they go with new eyes.